ra1028/VueFlux/README.md

 - queue(_ dispatchQueue: DispatchQueue)
   All functions are enqueued to given dispatch queue.

-In the following case, the store commits actions to mutations through the global queue.
+In the following case, the store commits actions to mutations on the global queue.

 ```swift
 let store = Store<CounterState>(state: .init(), mutations: .init(), executor: .queue(.global()))
 ```

 If you subscribe like below, the observer function is executed on the main thread.
-The argument default is `mainThread`.

 ```swift
 store